vmware/vic/tests/test-cases/Group1-Docker-Commands/1-27-Docker-Login.md

 1. Deploy VIC appliance to vSphere server
 2. Issue docker pull private image on docker.io
 3. Issue docker pull public image on docker.io
-4. Issue docker login on docker.io
+4. Issue docker login on docker.io with invalid credentials
+5. Issue docker login on docker.io with valid credentials
-5. Issue docker pull private image on docker.io
+6. Issue docker pull private image on docker.io
-6. Issue docker logout on docker.io
+7. Issue docker logout on docker.io

 # Expected Outcome:
 * Step 2 should result in an error without login
+* Step 4 should result in an error of invalid credentials
-* Step 3-6 should each succeed
+* Step 3, 5-7 should each succeed

 # Possible Problems:
-None
+Test will fail if docker account victest is disabled, or if connection to docker.io cannot be established.